pursh2002/Big-Data-Analytics-in-Healthcare-Notes/README.md

 ### Healthcare Applications

 Three types ....
-* Predective Modeling -- to predict future outcome e.g epilepsy
+* Predective Modeling -- to predict future outcome e.g epilepsy - (will help in matching patient to right treatment)
 * Computational Phenotyping -- turning massive EHR to meaning full health concepts
 * Patient Similarity --- to identify group of patients based on similar characteristics

+#### Predective Modeling
+Why difficult ?
+We have millions of patients we want to analyze and their diagnosis information, medication information, and so on.
+So all those data combined together, create a big challenge.
+The second challenge in predictive modeling is there are so many models to be built.
+Predictive model is not a single algorithm, it's a sequence of computational tasks.
+Which can be described as Predective modelling pipline.
+100000 different piplines can be developed.

+start --- cohort construction --- feature construction --- cross validation --- feature selection -- classification -- output